Posted on April 11, 2018.

 Is bee pollen vegan?

-People who follow a vegan lifestyle will often cut out honey from their diet.
+People who follow a vegan lifestyle will often avoid eating honey and bee products from their diet.
 Royal jelly capsules are also out, since extracting royal jelly can be stressful on bees.
 However, the answer to whether bee pollen is vegan or not is somewhat of a personal choice.
 Some vegans consider pollen to fall under the same umbrella as other bee products, while others consider bee pollen to be OK to consume.
 In addition, because beekeepers will often keep bees to benefit the environment in addition to producing honey and other related goods, many vegans feel that consuming bee pollen is fine.
 It's really up to the individual to determine whether bee pollen might be an ethical and healthy part of their diet.

 How is bee pollen usually consumed?